 Allowing workers to become citizens is not an interest of business and certainly not in the interest of any society that wants to maintain a national identity or the dominance of its founding racial/ethnic group.
 It is certainly not in the interests of taxpayers (and businesses and businessmen are taxpayers) given the costs of importing millions of uneducated workers in terms of welfare use, etc. (see below).

 But it is in the interests of ethnic groups who stand to gain more power by having more of their people become citizens (the proposed bill includes $150,000,000 for pro-amnesty groups like La Raza and the American Immigration Lawyers Association, with no oversight on how the money is spent).
 It is in the interests of individual immigrants to be able to escape the many dysfunctional societies around the world.
-And it is in the ethnic interests of Jews and Jewish organizations as a hostile elite who see immigration as diluting the power of the White majority whom they regard with fear (because of the possibility that a homogeneous White society could rise up against Jews) and loathing (because of how Jews construe the history of anti-Semitism and because loathing warrants the dispossession of White, Christian civilization).
+And it is in the ethnic interests of Jews and Jewish organizations as a hostile elite who see immigration as diluting the power of the White majority whom they regard with fear (p.
+246ff) because of the possibility that a homogeneous White society could rise up against Jews) and hostility (p. ivff) because of how Jews construe the history of anti-Semitism which warrants the dispossession of White, Christian civilization).
+These comments by Larry Auster illustrate both of these motivations:

 This is ethnic hardball pure and simple.
 American immigration policy since 1965 has been a war on the traditional White majority—a war that is on the verge of being won.